JackOHara/facebookgroupify/README.md

   cluster: our ECS cluster (remains unchanged)
   groupId: ID representing the FB group (found at in group URL e.g. www.facebook.com/groups/288793014548229)
   playlistId: Spotify playlist ID
-  runTime: how long the scraping job should run for (groups with high activity should have more time) */ this.scheduleScrape(cluster, '288793014548229', '3CcecGrE2ZZfWcRYx0seK2', 4);
+  runTime: how long (in minutes) the scraping job should run for (groups with high activity should have more time) */ this.scheduleScrape(cluster, '288793014548229', '3CcecGrE2ZZfWcRYx0seK2', 4);
 ```